Ahmed Elkadi

-Ahmed Elkadi (born August 1, 1940 in Egypt; died April 11, 2009) was a prominent leader of the U.S. Muslim Brotherhood and other organizations including the Islamic Circle of North America (ICNA), the Muslim Youth of North America (MYNA) and the Islamic Medical Association (IMA).
+Ahmed Elkadi (August 1, 1940, in Egypt – April 11, 2009) was a prominent leader of the U.S. Muslim Brotherhood and other organizations including the Islamic Circle of North America (ICNA), the Muslim Youth of North America (MYNA) and the Islamic Medical Association (IMA).
 He is considered to have been instrumental in the founding of the Muslim American Society.
 He died in Tampa, Florida, at the age of 69.

 Community

 In the mid-1980s, Bay County's Islamic community began to grow.
 One of its earliest residents and founder, the late Dr. Ahmed Elkadi, saw the need for an Islamic School, so he established the Islamic Community School (ICS).
 The school was located in Springfield, Florida, and operated until June 1995.
 When ICS closed, Panama City Advanced School (PCAS) took its place in the spring of 1995.
 At first, PCAS used the Bay County Islamic Society facilities.